oroinc/crm/Resources/doc/customize_others.md

 Add some behavior related to flexible
 =====================================

-- use event / subscriber to plug custom code
+- use event / subscriber to plug custom code, notice that bundle define some custom events on global dispatcher
 - if needed, you can retrieve relevant flexible manager from entity full qualified class name as :

 ```php